dhirajs16/react_again/react_rtk/cwc/README.md

 ## **Reducers Key in RTK Slice**

-The reducers key in an RTK slice is an object where you define these reducer functions.
-Each key in this object(reducers) represents an action type(increment, decrement & reset), and the value is the reducer function that handles that action.
+The `reducers` key in an RTK slice is an object where you define these reducer functions.
+Each sub-key in this `reducers` object represents an action type(`increment`, `decrement` & `reset`), and the value is the reducer function that handles that action.

 ### **Reducer Function**

-Reducers are functions that determine how the state changes in response to an action.
+A reducer(`increment`, `decrement` & `reset`) is a function that determine how the state changes in response to an action.
 They take the `state` and an `action` as arguments and return the new state.

 The `state` argument denotes the current state and,

 ### **The `action` Argument:**
-The `action` argument is an object that describes what happened and includes the information (payload) needed to update the state.
+The `action` argument is also an object that describes: what happens to state and includes the information (`payload`) needed to update the state.

 ### **Components of an Action:**
 1. **`type`**: A string that describes the type of action being performed.